apebl/pdftowrite/README.md

 ![](pdftowrite.png)

-A utility that converts PDF to [Stylus Labs Write](http://www.styluslabs.com/) document with text, and vice versa.
+A utility that converts PDF to [Stylus Labs Write](http://www.styluslabs.com/) document preserving text as selectable characters, and vice versa.

 ## How does it work